Anadarko shareholders go for the cash in $38 billion Occidental buyout

 Hollub has been lining up financing and organizing asset sales to fund the deal while battling activist investor Carl Icahn, who wants to replace four Occidental directors and influence the pace of the company’s asset sales.

-Hollub avoided her own shareholder vote on the deal by securing a controversial $10 billion financing agreement with Warren Buffett’s Berkshire Hathaway (BRKa.N), which allowed Occidental to raise the cash portion of its offer.
-The move drew the ire of Icahn and some other investors, including T. Rowe Price Group Inc (TROW.O).
+Hollub avoided her own shareholder vote on the deal by securing a controversial and pricey $10 billion financing agreement with Warren Buffett’s Berkshire Hathaway (BRKa.N).
+Icahn likened the deal to “taking candy from a baby” on Buffett’s part.

+Occidental this week sold $13 billion in bonds to help fund the Anadarko purchase and has proposed selling Anadarko’s Africa assets to Total SA(TOTF.PA).

+It also formed a drilling partnership with Colombia’s state-run oil company Ecopetrol SA ECO.CN to develop part of its Permian shale field for up to $1.5 billion.